-As you can see, there are many different types of braking problems which you can face with your vehicle and it is important to get each of these problems inspected and repaired.
-As mentioned, it always recommended to have any of your brake problems evaluated and inspected by a trained professional certified mechanic.
-They will understand the what constitutes a safety issue and will be able to advise you on the best course of action to keep you and your cargo safe.
+As you can see, there are many automobile braking system problems you can face with your vehicle and it is important to get each of these problems inspected and repaired.
+As mentioned, it always recommended having any of your brake problems evaluated and inspected by a trained professional certified mechanic.
+They will understand what constitutes a safety issue and will be able to advise you on the best course of action to keep you and your cargo safe.

 Fifth Gear is offering a FREE BRAKE INSPECTION

-For a limited time Fifth Gear Automotive in Lewisville, TX will provide a FREE BRAKE NSPECTION on your vehicle.
-The inspection can answer questions you may have about noises and performance issues noted above as well as any potential, problems so the system that need to be repaired.
+For a limited time Fifth Gear Automotive in Lewisville, TX will provide a FREE BRAKE INSPECTION on your vehicle.
+The inspection can answer questions you may have about noises and performance issues automobile braking system problems you can face noted above as well as any potential, problems so the system that needs to be repaired.
 The Fifth Gear Automotive ASE Certified Technicians will perform this inspection and give you a written estimate and make sure, if needed, the repair gets done right and get you safely on your way.

 Fifth Gear Automotive is a family-owned independent automotive repair shop.
 We have over 100 years of experience with all domestic and import makes and models, specializing in European auto repair.
 Proudly serving for over 14 years Lewisville, Highland Village, Flower Mound, Lantana, Double Oak and the surrounding communities.
 We have one goal; Complete Customer Satisfaction on all your auto repairs.